Dreepye/StarNubMain/Server/README.md

 		- Commands are used by /{commandname or alias} {command}
 			- Example /starnub online or /sn online - would return whos online
 			- Commands can be mapped to shortcuts using the shortcut.yml in StarNub directory
-				- Example: Config file would be starnub: ['online', 'who'], starbound: ['ban', 'kick']
+				- Example: Config utilities.file would be starnub: ['online', 'who'], starbound: ['ban', 'kick']
 					- ^-this would map /starnub online or /starnub who to /online or /who and /starbound ban and /starbound kick to /ban and /kick
 			- Only one unique command can be mapped, so if both starnub and starbound both have 'ban' only one can be shortcut's
 		- Players can be command blocked